Goldman House

-The Goldman House is a historic building at 143 School Street in the North Stelton section of Piscataway, New Jersey.
-Built in 1915 by Samuel Goldman, it was part of the Ferrer Modern School Colony.
+The Goldman House is a historic building at 143 School Street in the North Stelton section of the township of Piscataway in Middlesex County, New Jersey, United States.
+Built in 1915 by Sam Goldman, it was part of the Ferrer Modern School Colony.
 The house was added to the National Register of Historic Places on October 1, 2010, for its significance in art and social history from 1915 to 1953.
+The structure and grounds are privately owned.